-- The surface on which the switch is placed should be adequately secured to prevent it from becoming unstable and/or falling over. - Ensure that the power source circuits are properly grounded. - Ensure that the power cable, extension cable, and/or plug is not damaged. - > Ensure that the switch is not exposed to water. - Ensure that the switch is not exposed to radiators and/or heat sources. - Do not push foreign objects into the switch, as it may cause a fire or electric shock. - Allow the switch to cool before removing covers or touching internal equipment. - Use the switch only with approved equipment.
-If the switch is connected to other network device with UTP cable, ensure the cable is not more than 100 meters length.
+- > The surface on which the switch is placed should be adequately secured to prevent it from becoming unstable and/or falling over. - > Ensure the power source circuits are properly grounded. - > Ensure the power cable, extension cable, and/or plug is not damaged. - Ensure the switch is not exposed to water. - Ensure the switch is not exposed to radiators and/or heat sources. - Do not push foreign objects into the switch, as it may cause a fire or electric shock. - Allow the switch to cool before removing covers or touching internal equipment. - Use the switch only with approved equipment.
+If the switch is connected to other network devices with UTP cable, ensure that the cable is not more than 100 meters.